If you’re selling recurring services using Stripe you can cancel, upgrade and downgrade clients directly from SPP.

 Pausing a subscription

 To pause a PayPal subscription you’ll need to find the subscription in your PayPal account and click Suspend.
-Suspended subscriptions can be re-activated unlike Canceled subscriptions.
+Unlike canceled subscriptions. suspended subscriptions can be re-activated.

-Whether you’re using PayPal or 2Checkout, the subscription status is automatically updated in SPP, also triggering the “Recurring Stopped” tag on any orders from this subscription.
+You can still log into your payment processor to cancel any other type of subscription.
+The subscription status will update in SPP, also triggering the “Recurring Stopped” tag on any orders from this subscription.